marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 Analysis of the expression traces in the apex in both Tapidor and Westar reveals that all *BnFLC* genes, except *BnFLC.C9b*, decrease in expression during the cold treatment.
 The A10 and C3c copy are expressed in the winter variety, yet lack expression in the spring variety.
 Some copies exhibit reactivation after the cold-induced decrease, suggesting that the vernalization treatment was not sufficient to stably silence those copies.
-Interestingly, this reactivation seems to be variety specific for some genes, with the A3b, C2, and C9a copies exhibiting reactivation in the winter and not the spring variety.
+Interestingly, this reactivation seems to be variety-specific for some genes, with the A3b, C2, and C9a copies exhibiting reactivation in the winter and not the spring variety.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/flc_comparison_apex_1.pdf}